edgedelta/docs/docs/appendices/azure-serverless-monitoring.md

 ***

-## Step 2: Set Up Azure function With Dual Telemetry Write Mode
+## Step 2: Set Up Azure Function With Dual Telemetry Write Mode

 1. Navigate to the Azure application folder, and then add dependencies: